adalkiran/webrtc-nuts-and-bolts/docs/00-INFRASTRUCTURE.md

 ENTRYPOINT "/entrypoint.sh"
 ```

-This file inherits from *golang:1.20.2-bullseye* image which come up with an environment includes Go language support, libraries for processing VP8 (video) and OPUS (audio) encoding, on Debian "Bullseye" Linux Distribution.
+This file inherits from *golang:1.23.0-bookworm* image which come up with an environment includes Go language support, libraries for processing VP8 (video) and OPUS (audio) encoding, on Debian "bookworm" Linux Distribution.
 We don't need to install related things manually.

 While building the custom image (once):